inzpyre.me

 Setup

-Before you automate — the four steps.
+Before you automate — the steps.

 Claude Code is the anchor.
 Around it you build your tool set: an automation tool, the matching MCP, and a hosting setup that doesn't blow up on your first production workflow.